Best Natural Remedies for Treating Gum Disease

 Having a good oral care routine is a great way to prevent gum disease and build the foundation for healthy gums.
 But there are plenty of at-home natural remedies that can be surprisingly effective alongside standard dental practices.

-Let's take a deeper look at some of the best natural remedies for treating gum disease and how to use them safely.
+Here are some of the most common natural remedies for gum disease and how to use them safely.

-Before trying any of these natural remedies, it's important to remember that they work best for mild to moderate forms of gum disease.
-It’s also not a replacement for a proper oral hygiene routine and professional dental care.
+Before trying any of these natural remedies, remember that they work best for mild to moderate gum disease.
+They are not a replacement for a proper oral hygiene routine and professional dental care.

-We recommend talking to your dentist first before considering natural remedies and trying these treatments in addition to brushing and flossing your teeth twice daily:
+Talk to your dentist first before trying natural remedies, and use them alongside brushing and flossing twice daily:

 Remember, natural remedies aren’t completely harmless.
 They can sometimes irritate sensitive gums, and you still need to watch out for allergic reactions.
 If you’re experiencing any kind of adverse reaction, stop immediately and consult your dentist.